Date: 1st December 2020

 When the earliest caveman (or woman) stepped out of the cave, the likelihood is that they were confronted by a large animal, covered in fur, with very long shiny teeth.
 The second caveman (or woman) who stepped out will have heard the screams, and now sees the danger from this large animal, covered in fur with very long (and bloody) teeth.
 They learnt that assessing the danger to them was vitally important.
 Assessing risk isn’t just psychological; it’s biological.
 It’s innate within all of us.

 For example, most people will likely refuse to eat or feel less hungry when faced with food which is black.
 This is because it looks ‘off’ and may be diseased.
-We don’t “know” this, but something in our heads tells us not to try this food for fear of falling ill or worse.
-(Health tip; If you’re looking to lose weight, eat off a plate which is black or dark blue.
-Your appetite will be diminished, and you will eat less).
+We haven’t learnt this through nurture, nature tells us not to try this food for fear of falling ill or worse.
+Did you know that if you’re looking to lose weight, eat off a plate which is black or dark blue and your appetite will be diminished, as a result you will eat less!

 Your perception is your reality